What is Shared Hosting

 Depending on what your needs are, the shared web hosting might be a perfect fit for you.
 In fact, most often than not, it is the best solution.

 The web is enormous.
 It is truly mind-boggling.
-Yet, while there are a number of websites that most of us use, and almost every Internet user at least have heard of, the bigger part of the web consists of small to medium websites.
+Yet, while there are a number of websites that most of us use, and almost every Internet user at least has heard of, the bigger part of the web consists of small to medium websites.
 That is websites like the one of your local cafeteria, your favorite boutique e-commerce shop, and the such.

 The truth is, most websites will easily fit the somewhat limited resources of the shared web hosting, while fully benefiting from its advantages.